1. The name of the scholarship shall be called "The Bar Scholarship".

 Eligibility for the Scholarship

-5. All applicants are required to attend an interview by the Scholarship Committee in Hong Kong.
-Those who fail to attend the interview will not be considered for the Scholarship.
+5. All applicants are required to submit their applications before they commence their pupillages and that they be required to attend an interview by the Scholarship Committee in Hong Kong.
+Those who fail to submit their applications before they commence their pupillages and attend the interview will not be considered for the Scholarship.

 6. The recipient of the award shall be called a "Bar Scholar".
 It is awarded for the very best.
 It is envisaged that not more than a few awards will be made each year.
 The Scholarship Committee may also decide to make no award in any year.